 Skip to content

-This document show you how you to set up and test a native token in a CDK stack.
+This document shows you how to set up and test a native token in a CDK stack.

 Summary